Coronavirus Information and Update

 (1) Statement of Interest: In 500 words or fewer, explain your objective in pursuing an Animal Law LLM degree.
 Please be thoughtful in your explanation as to why you believe this degree will be valuable and comment on your long-term professional goals.

 (2) Resume or Curriculum Vitae: Include all colleges, universities, graduate, and professional schools attended.
-Also include all academic and pertinent professional experience, as well as relevant honors, achievements, awards, etc. Please limit the document to six pages.
+Also include all academic and pertinent professional experience, as well as relevant honors, achievements, awards, etc. Please limit the document to 5 pages.

 (3) Transcripts: Please attach, as a combined document, a scan of all post-secondary transcripts.
 Note that all admitted applicants will be required to submit an official transcript for the degree that qualifies them to apply to practice as a lawyer or judge in their home country (JD if in the U.S., otherwise LLB or the equivalent).
 All transcripts must be in English.

-(5) Two Letters of Recommendation: Letters should be written to help the Admissions Committee evaluate a student's academic capacity, ethical character, writing and research skills, and professional ability as a lawyer.
+(5) Two Letters of Recommendation: Letters should be written to help the Admissions Committee evaluate a student’s academic capacity, ethical character, writing and research skills, and professional ability as a lawyer.
 Letters for international applicants should discuss their ability to study in a U.S. law school and facility with English, if known.
-Recommenders who prefer to send their letter directly to the Admissions Committee may email them to the Advanced Animal Law Degree Program Director at email@example.com.
+Recommenders who prefer to send their letter directly to the Admissions Committee may email them to the Animal Law Program Coordinator at email@example.com.

 (6) Additional Considerations (optional): If you wish to discuss any special factors that the Admissions Committee should consider in evaluating your application, please include this document as an attachment with your emailed materials.

 (7) Proof of English Proficiency Requirement (International Applicants): If proof of English proficiency is an IELTS or TOEFL score, include this documentation in your emailed materials.